arcanecode/DataFabricator/Documentation/Get-FabricatedState.md

 ## DESCRIPTION

+We're not talking about a state of mind here, but the state where someone lives, or in our case pretends to live.

-Will randomly select a state and returns the two character code for that state.
+This cmdlet will randomly select a state and returns the two character code for that state.
 Alternativley it can also return the full name of a state by using the FullName switch.

 ## EXAMPLES